k0sproject/k0s/docs/architecture/adr-001-autopilot-oci-basic-auth-support.md

 Enhancing Autopilot to pull artifacts directly from registries will streamline workflows and improve efficiency by allowing integration and deployment of diverse artifacts without relying solely on HTTP[S] endpoints.
 This update will enable Autopilot to handle registry-specific protocols and authentication mechanisms, aligning it with modern deployment practices.

+Currently, Autopilot does not support the retrieval of artifacts via the HTTP protocol when authentication is required.
+Implementing this feature to accommodate such authentication methods would be a valuable enhancement.

 ## Decision

 Implement support in Autopilot for pulling artifacts, such as k0s binaries and image bundles, directly from a registry using the [ORAS](https://oras.land/docs/) client.
-Additionally, add support for basic authentication to ensure secure access to artifacts over HTTP.
+Additionally, add support for HTTP authentication to ensure secure access to artifacts.

 ## Solution